-A Medicare Advantage plan is an “all-in-one” plan that bundles Medicare Part A, Part B, and, commonly, Part D. Many Medicare Advantage plans also offer benefits like dental, hearing, and vision that are not covered by original Medicare.
+Medicare Advantage is an “all-in-one” plan that bundles Medicare Part A, Part B, and usually Part D. Many Medicare Advantage plans also offer benefits like dental, hearing, and vision that are not covered by original Medicare.

-Medicare Advantage plans are offered by private companies that have been Medicare-approved.
+Medicare Advantage plans are offered by private companies that have been approved by Medicare.
 They are required to follow rules set by Medicare.

-If you decide to join a Medicare Advantage plan, you’ll still have Medicare but most of your Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) will come from the Medicare Advantage plan, not original Medicare.
+If you decide to join a Medicare Advantage plan, you’ll still have Medicare, but most of your Part A (hospital insurance) and Part B (medical insurance) coverage will come from the Medicare Advantage plan, not original Medicare.

 Original Medicare and Medicare Advantage are the two main ways for you to get Medicare.